feelpp/feelpp/notations.md

   simplicies as they provide a much better conditioning for the underlying system matrix (a generalized Vandermonde matrix, see \cite gpena). % A trick that
   % amounts for a appreciable gain in accuracy is to do these computations using
-  % higher precision types, e.g. \c dd_real, and then fall back in the end
+  % higher precision types, e.g. `dd_real` , and then fall back in the end
-  % to the required numerical type, e.g. \c double.
+  % to the required numerical type, e.g. `double.`

 ##  Finite Elements and Other Polynomial Basis {#Notations_fem}